Gay Indian prince throws open palace doors to vulnerable LGBT people

 “People still face a lot of pressure from their families when they come out, being forced to marry, or thrown out of their homes.
 They often have nowhere to go, no means to support themselves,” he told the Thomson Reuters Foundation.

-So the prince, 52, is building a center for lesbian, gay, bisexual and transgender people (LGBT) on the grounds of his ancestral palace.
+So the prince, 52, is building a centre for lesbian, gay, bisexual and transgender people (LGBT) on the grounds of his ancestral palace.

 “I am not going to have children, so I thought, why not use this space for a good purpose?”
 Gohil said, adding that he will offer rooms, a medical facility and training in English and vocational skills to help people find jobs.